Alastair Lamb

-Career
+Life and career

+Alastair Lamb was born on 9 January 1930 in Harbin, China.
+His father, Lionel Lamb, was a Sinologist and British consular officer posted to China.
+His mother Jean Lamb née MacDonald was Australian-born.
+During 1941–1942, his parents were interned by the Japanese occupation forces.
+Alastair was sent out to Britain to stay with his paternal grandfather, Harry Lamb, who was also a diplomat.

-Alastair Lamb was born in 1930.
-He entered the University of Cambridge in 1953 and graduated with a doctorate degree in 1958.
-His thesis was on the history of the British Indian border between the era of Warren Hastings and the 1904 British expedition to Tibet.
-He is a diplomatic historian by training.
+Alastair Lamb studied at Harrow School in London and then went to the King's College of the University of Cambridge in 1953.
+He graduated in history and followed it with a doctorate in 1958.
+He was a diplomatic historian by training.
+His thesis was on the history of the British Indian border, especially against Tibet, between the era of Warren Hastings and the 1904 British expedition.
+This work was published as Britain and Chinese Central Asia in 1960, later revised as British India and Tibet in 1986.

-In 1959, Lamb moved to British Malaya where he studied archaeological sites.
-Lamb was a reader of history at the University of Malaya for nine years and was a senior fellow in the department of history at the Australian National University for three years.
+In 1959, Lamb moved to British Malaya where he was a reader of history at the University of Malaya for nine years.
+He also studied Malayan and Thai archaeological sites with Hindu and Buddhist heritage.
+Later he spent three years as a senior fellow in the department of history at the Australian National University.
 From 1968 to 1972, he was a professor of history at the University of Ghana.
-He was a reader of history at Hatfield Polytechnic during the 1980s.
+He spent some time in the office of Pakistan's leader Zulfikar Ali Bhutto in the 1970s.
+In the 1980s, he worked as a reader of history at Hatfield Polytechnic in Britain.